Palais Theatre returning to its original glory

 Accessibility for the venue has been greatly improved.
-New features include a brand-new lift from the street to Level 1, a disabled toilet and accessible seating on Level 1 with a superb view.
+New features include a lift from the street to Level 1, disabled toilet and accessible seating on Level 1 with superb views.

-Palais Theatre’s seats are heritage listed so restoration of these is not a simple task.
-Over the next few years, they will be removed 20 at a time to be repaired, restuffed and reupholstered.
+The seats at the Palais Theatre are heritage listed so restoration of these is not a simple task.
+Over the next few years, they will be removed 20 at a time to be repaired, re-stuffed and reupholstered.
 The historic heated footrests will be retained.